En Uyir Kannamma: Plot

-Shanmugasundaram, a lorry cleaner is in love with Kannamma; however unknown to him he had slept with a woman Ammu during a rainy night because he was drunk at that time.
-Ammu, who turns out to be pregnant, her chastity has been questioned by the village.
+Shanmugasundaram, a lorry cleaner, is in love with Kannamma.
+However, unknown to him, he had slept with a woman, Ammu, during a rainy night because he was drunk at that time.
+Ammu, who turns out to be pregnant, has her chastity questioned by the village.
 She dies while giving birth to a girl child.
 Kannamma hates Shanmuga for committing this mistake.
 Shanmugam decides to walk on fire to prove his purity.
-Nallamuthu, Kannamma's fiancé misbehaves with her and she saves Shanmugam from dying of a plan orchestrated by lorry driver Madhavan who was in love with Kannamma wanted to avenge Shanmugam but turns out that both Madhavan and Nallamuthu plotted together to get them united.
+Nallamuthu, Kannamma's fiancé misbehaves with her and she saves Shanmugam from dying of a plan orchestrated by lorry driver Madhavan who was in love with Kannamma and wanted to avenge Shanmugam but turns out that both Madhavan and Nallamuthu plotted together to get them united.